TheOdinProject/curriculum/javascript/index.md

 * [Contributing to jQuery Style Guide](http://contribute.jquery.org/style-guide/js/)

 ******************************************************************************
-# SECTION: Server Side Javascript and Single Page Apps
+# SECTION 5: Server Side Javascript and Single Page Apps

 This is the section where we go beyond using Javascript as a facilitator of great looking and great running pages and into using Javascript as the main tool for creating those pages in the first place.
 We'll talk about using Javascript to run your server (instead of Ruby) with Node.js and about the many Javascript MV* Frameworks out there which let you build a full website as a single page run by Javascript for blazing fast user experiences.